olusola-adio-sweaty/sb-devops/README.md

 ## PowerShell Scripts

-The PowerShell scripts directory contains scripts that can be used either in build and release definitions or from the command line.
+The PowerShell scripts directory contains scripts that can be used either in build and release definitions or from the command line

 ## Tests